 I was so uncomfortable the entire time reading this.
 I’m still uncomfortable thinking about it to write this review.

 A quick synopsis: Middle-aged Sonia – unhappily married with a grown daughter – plies 15-year-old Jez with drugs and alcohol in order to make him compliant so she can hold him captive in her home, because he reminds her of her first real love, Seb, who died when they were teens and…

 So, you know…gross.

 Sonia gave me the worst case of heeby-jeebies I’ve ever had.
 She 👏 is 👏 so 👏 fucked 👏 up.

-I knew from other reviews that this would be a messed up story – any time a woman kidnaps a teenage boy things are going to get creepy.
+I knew from other reviews that this would be a messed up story – any time a woman kidnaps a teenage boy things are going to get unsettling.
 But I thought it would be a little more suspense or thrills with disturbing moments, maybe Sonia trying to escape discovery.
-Instead, it’s honestly just descriptions about an adult licking the stomach of a child, sucking his fingers, touching his….
+Instead, it’s honestly just descriptions about an adult licking the stomach of a child, sucking his fingers, touching his…

 …and when Sonia has to be around other adults, she spends all her time fantasizing, in detail, about sexually assaulting that kidnapped child as soon as she can get back to him.

 It’s just so many shades of wrong, wrong, WRONG.

 Listen, I’m no prude.
-Furthest thing from it.
+The furthest thing from it.
 I love novels that go there and don’t beat around the bush.
 That is one thing that I have said in my reviews of Chevy Stevens, someone this book is compared to.
 Ummm, no. Chevy Stevens is one thing.
 But this…this was a totally different, disgusting, fucked up thing.
 There is no REASON for any of this!
 There are no deeper themes or conversations to be had.
 This seems to literally only exist for people who… like pedophilia?
 Or… what?
 WHAT IS THE POINT?